ouazzmoh/stable-humanoid/README.md

 ```

 This will run the benchmark on the scenarios stored as `hdf5` files in the `data` folder.
 The results will be stored in the `results` folder.
+For significant results change the error tolerances in mpc_qp.py based on the specific scenario.